natasha-moore/cv/README.md

 <br>

 ## 📓 Professional Development and Certification
-  - [Global TESOL College](https://globaltesol.com/): Advanced Certificate in Teaching English to Speakers of Other Languages (2015)
+  - [Global TESOL College](https://globaltesol.com/): Advanced Certificate in Teaching English to Speakers of Other Languages (_March 2015_)
-  - [Association of Scientific and Technical Translators of Serbia](https://prevodi.rs/en/): One-year course for scientific, technical, and court translators (2011–2012)
+  - [Association of Scientific and Technical Translators of Serbia](https://prevodi.rs/en/): One-year course for scientific, technical, and court translators (_2011–2012_)